 Golf was important to Drew Nelson ’17 when he was an Academic All-American at Dominican earning his Bachelor of Arts degree in business.
-He didn’t know then that golf would become the link to receiving a scholarship that will allow him to pursue a Master’s of Science (MSc) in Management with a focus in Finance at Durham University in England.
+He didn’t know then that golf would become the link to receiving a scholarship that is allowing him to pursue a Master’s of Science (MSc) in Management with a focus in Finance at Durham University in England.

 “This is absolutely a win-win for me.
 I get to live in fantasy land for another year by studying for a master’s and competing in golf again, all while experiencing a new country and culture,” says Drew, who was working as a financial analyst at Central Coast VNA & Hospice in Hollister before accepting the scholarship.

 “Getting my master’s has always been a long-term goal.
 I know it will propel me to the next level professionally and, for the time being, I am just going to ride the breeze and smell the roses as I embark on my journey.”